ARTICLE 1 – ORGANIZATION

 Section 3.
 This Association is a non-political and non-profit organization, which shall be subject to U.S. and Texas laws and common ethics.
-Professional discussions, if any, shall not involve any trade secret or confidential information pertaining to any other organizations and/or anything political.
+Professional discussions, if any, shall not involve any trade secrets or confidential information pertaining to any other organizations and/or anything political.

 ARTICLE 3 - MEMBERS

 Section 1.
 Any person who is interested in the petroleum and related industries may become a member of this Association by paying specified dues.
-The Executive Committee (EC) or the Board of Directors (BOD) has the right to decline any new member application with a simple majority vote within six months from the date of application.
-However, a declined applicant, with 10 or more sponsors from active CAPA members, may seek and become a new member with a simple majority vote during annual membership meeting.
+The Executive Committee (EC) or the Board of Directors (BOD) has the right to decline any new member application with a simple majority vote within six (6) months from the date of application.
+However, a declined applicant, with ten (10) or more sponsors from active CAPA members, may seek and become a new member with a simple majority vote during the annual membership meeting.

 ARTICLE 4 - MEETINGS